potatocodex/rijndael-dudi265/README.md

 Secure System Library for the Dot Net Framework.

 ## Intro
-Created for easy to use cryptography on the C# Visual Studio Environment.
+Created for easy to use cryptography on the Microsoft C# Visual Studio Environment.

 Using a Rijndael Algorithm for more robust performance.